IIT-EnergySystemModels/openTEPES/README.md

 It is integrated into the [open energy system modeling platform](https://openenergymodels.net/), helping model Europe's energy system, and is in the list of [energy models published under open-source licenses](https://wiki.openmod-initiative.org/wiki/Open_Models).
 It is also part of [Africa's open energy system modeling toolbox](https://africaenergymodels.net/models/), which is a suite of open and linked state-of-the-art open-source energy system models for Africa, and of the [African Energy Modelling Network Open-Source Tools](https://africanenergymodellingnetwork.net/en/focus-area-3-open-source-tools-and-data).

-Scripts are provided to exchange information with Integrated Assessment Models (IAM) using their [nomenclature and data formats](https://nomenclature-iamc.readthedocs.io/en/stable/).
+Scripts are provided to exchange information with Integrated Assessment Models (IAMs) using their [nomenclature and data formats](https://nomenclature-iamc.readthedocs.io/en/stable/).

 It has been used by the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)** to analyze the electricity sector in the latest Spanish [National Energy and Climate Plan (NECP) Update 2023-2030](https://www.miteco.gob.es/content/dam/miteco/es/energia/files-1/pniec-2023-2030/PNIEC_2024_240924.pdf) in September 2024.